SocksTheWolf/SkyScheduler/README.md

 ## Overview

-SkyScheduler is a lightweight Cloudflare Workers-based microservice application that allows you and/or your team to schedule posts to a Bluesky account effortlessly.
+SkyScheduler is a lightweight Cloudflare Workers-based microservice application that allows you and/or your team to schedule/repost posts to a Bluesky account effortlessly.
 Perfect for content creators and social media managers who want to plan their social media content in advance.

 ## Features